arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

     (goto-char position)))
 ```

+## Is that all?
-Of course, this is naïve in so many ways:
+Of course no. The dumb function we have just written is naïve in so
+many ways:

 - There is no error management.
 What if the user selects a key for
 which no position has been stored?
-- If the buffer has been killed, it would be nice if the function
+- If the buffer is killed, it would be nice if the function restores
-  visits it.
+it from the file it was visiting.
 - Why to limit ourselves to store positions only?
 - And finally, and more importantly: how could we imagine that such a
 functionality wasn't already natively implemented in Emacs?

-Let's discover what Emacs has to offer out-of-the-box.

 ## Registers
 Registers are implemented in Emacs the same way we just described them